-- 4. to identify themselves by selection of the authentication key - 5. to carry out the Chip Authentication Protocol v.1 according to [TR-EAC] - 6. to carry out the Terminal Authentication Protocol v.1 according to [TR-EAC]
+4. to identify themselves by selection of the authentication key on behalf of the user to be performed before the user is identified.

+5. to carry out the Chip Authentication Protocol v.1 according to [TR-EAC]

+6. to carry out the Terminal Authentication Protocol v.1 according to [TR-EAC]

-FIA\UID.1.2 /PACE The TSF shall require each user to be successfully identified before allowing any other TSFmediated actions on behalf of that user.
+FIA\UID.1.2 The TSF shall require each user to be successfully identified before allowing any other TSF-/PACE mediated actions on behalf of that user.

-Application note: The SFR FIA\UID.1/PACE in the current ST covers the definition in [ST-SAC] and extends it by EAC aspects 4 & 5.
+Application note: The SFR FIA\UID.1/PACE in the current ST covers the definition in [PP-MRTD-SAC] and extends it by EAC aspects 4 & 5.
 This extension does not conflict with the strict conformance to PACE PP.